maminian/multipripser/README.md

 Python packages:
 * numpy
-* multiprocessing
 * matplotlib
+* multiprocessing, os, subprocess (these should be built in)

 ...and most importantly,
-* The ripser executable, which is a C++ program and requires its own compiling.
+* The ripser executable, which is a C++ code and requires its own compiling.